 In all cases, common sense should prevail, and people who are ill should not further jeopardize their health by fasting.
 Those that are excused from fast and abstinence (outside the age limits) include the physically or mentally ill, individuals suffering from a chronic illness, and pregnant or nursing women.
 Those with compromised health that would be adversely affected by fasting or abstinence should not consider themselves bound by these norms.

-Click here for some meatless recipies from Catholic Relief Services!
+Click here for some meatless recipes from Catholic Relief Services!

-The Lenten Fish Fry is each Friday during Lent, beginning Friday, February 24th, from 5 to 7 pm in Seton Hall and on the veranda outside Seton Hall.
+The Lenten Fish Fry is each Friday during Lent from 5-7 pm in Seton Hall!
+All are invited!

 The Stations of the Cross, also known as the Way of the Cross or Via Crucis, commemorate Jesus's passion and death on the cross.
 There are 14 stations that each depict a moment on his journey to Calvary, usually through sacred art, prayers, and reflections.
 The practice began as pious pilgrims traced his path through Jerusalem on the Via Dolorosa.